MingxiaGuo/Computer-Science/Artificial_Intelligence/Deep_Learning/notes.md

 googleNet vgg
 msra

+* CNN
+* RNN
+*

 # What is Deep Learning?

+Deep-learning methods are **representation-learning** methods with multiple levels of representation, obtained by composing simple but **non-linear modules** that each transform the representation at one level (starting with the raw input) into a representation at a higher, slightly more **abstract level**.
+With the composition of enough such transformations, very complex functions can be learned.

-# What are are neural networks and how they work?
+# What are neural networks and how they work?

 Deep learning is about neural networks.
-The structure of a neural network is like any other kind of network;there is an interconnected web of nodes, which are called neurons,and the edges that join them together.
+The structure of a neural network is like any other kind of network; there is an interconnected web of nodes, which are called neurons,and the edges that join them together.
-A neural network's main function is to receive a set of inputs,perform progressively complex calculations, and then use the output to solve a problem.
+A neural network's main function is to receive a set of inputs, perform progressively complex calculations, and then use the output to solve a problem.
 Neural networks are used for lots of different applications, but in this series we will focus on classification.

 If you wanna learn about neural nets in a bit more detail, including the math, my two favourite resources are Michael Nielsen's book, and Andrew Ng's class.

 Classification is the process of categorizing a group of objects, while only using some basic data features that describe them.
 There are lots of classifiers available today - like Logistic Regression, Support Vector Machines, Naive Bayes, and of course, neural networks.
 The firing of a classifier, or activation as its commonly called, produces a score.
 For example, say you needed to predict if a patient is sick or healthy, and all you have are their height, weight, and body temperature.
 The classifier would receive this data about the patient, process it, and fire out a confidence score.
 A high score would mean a high confidence that the patient is sick, and a low score would suggest that they are healthy.
 Neural nets are used for classification tasks where an object can fall into one of at least two different categories.
 Unlike other networks like a social network, a neural network is highly structured and comes in layers.
 The first layer is the input layer, the final layer is the output layer, and all layers in between are referred to as hidden layers.
 A neural net can be viewed as the result of spinning classifiers together in a layered web.
 This is because each node in the hidden and output layers has its own classifier.
-Take that node for example -
-it gets its inputs from the input layer, and activates.
+Take that node for example - it gets its inputs from the input layer, and activates.
 Its score is then passed on as input to the next hidden layer for further activation.
-So,
-let’s see how this plays out end to end across the entire network.
+So, let’s see how this plays out end to end across the entire network.
 A set of inputs is passed to the first hidden layer, the activations from that layer are passed to the next layer and so on, until you reach the output layer, where the results of the classification are determined by the scores at each node.
 This happens for each set of inputs.
 Here's another one...
 like so.